DriveTimeBM/BAND-MAID_prime/README.md

 - 🔗 **Next / Previous part navigation** for multi-part Okyuji videos
 - 💬 Contextual notes (e.g., “Part 2 of 3 from the Zepp Tokyo performance”)

 The overlay updates dynamically when switching between videos — no page reload required.
+The overlay goes away in full screen mode.

 ---